Test Scores and GPA

 Alternative Admission Routes

-For students who meet the high school GPA requirement but not the ACT or SAT math requirement, alternative admission routes include:
+For students who meet the 3.0 high school GPA requirement but not the ACT/SAT requirement or the test optional requirements, alternative admission routes include:

 - A score of 3 or above on the Calculus AB portion of the Advanced Placement Exam, or